Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 There are several potential causes of tail biting in dogs.
 Before assuming that the behavior stems from a psychological issue, it's important to rule out underlying medical problems.
 Tail biting can often occur secondary to annoying health issues.
 Here are some medical causes of tail biting in dogs:

-Many dogs have allergies which may develop from exposure to certain allergens such as food or things found in the environment.
+Many dogs have allergies that may develop from exposure to certain allergens such as food or things found in the environment.
 Finding the underlying allergen causing the problem can be a challenge, which is why vets sometimes opt to simply try to manage it with the use of antihistamines.

 If food allergies are suspected, a food trial using novel protein sources or hydrolyzed proteins may be suggested.
 While this food trial is done, it's very important to refrain from feeding the dog any treats or other foods other than the prescription diet.
 Follow your vet's directions for guidance on this.

 A variety of possible skin problems may cause excessive tail biting in dogs.
-Possible etiologies include moist dermatitis, stud tail, neurodermatitis, allergic dermatitis, to just name a few.
+Possible etiologies include moist dermatitis, stud tail, neurodermatitis, and allergic dermatitis, to just name a few.

 In some dogs with long, thin tails, excessive wagging and banging of the tail in enclosed areas (small room, crate) against walls or furniture, may cause injuries to the end of the tail.
 This may cause licking and biting of the end of the tail.